 Finding your first apartment is a nerve-racking experience.
 Whether you are just starting off college or simply moving to a new city, each area has its own unique tricks to finding your perfect place.
-While there are many options to choose from, there are important details to consider that help narrow down the decision pool.
+While there are many options to choose from, there are important details to consider that help narrow down the decision pool to find UW-Oshkosh off-campus housing.
 Among these are price, area, utilities included, and also nearby amenities.

 Finances: What can you expect to afford in Oshkosh?